 - To add a new version of a program to a feed, consider using 0template to generate the XML for the new version and 0repo to add it to the master feed.

 - 0release provides a more complete solution for managing releases (0release uses 0publish or 0repo internally, but also handles many other aspects of making releases for you).

 0publish edits feed files in place.
 It loads the file, transforms it in some way (such as setting the release date, or adding a new implementation) and then writes it back out again.
 If the input file was signed, it will resign it when saving with the same key by default.
 You can also use it to add a signature, or to change the signing key.

-You can create an alias for 0publish in the usual way, to save typing:
+You can create an app for 0publish in the usual way:

 The SCons packaging tutorial shows many examples of using 0publish.

 0publish referenceUsage: 0publish [options] feed.xml

 - Show help message and exit.